vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Policies.md

 ## Structure

-Below is an example structure of content policies export.
+Below is an example structure of policies export.

 Example `content.yaml`